Private health insurance waiting periods

 How to use your private health insurance immediately

-Who sets the maximum private health insurance waiting periods?
+How are the private health insurance waiting periods set?

 How do pre-existing conditions affect waiting periods?